 The ISO mode offers several editing levels.
 Each level has its own screen and the main window of the cycle indicates, with tabs, the available levels and which one is selected.

-To change levels, use the [page up] and [page down] keys to scroll up and down through the various levels.
+To change levels, use the [LEVEL CYCLE] key or the [page up] and [page down] keys to scroll up and down through the various levels.